rsksmart/devportal-1.0/tutorials/tokens/create-a-token.md

 # Initialize a Truffle project

-Create a new folder, in a folder named `token`:
+Create a new folder named `token`:

 ```shell
 mkdir token